BurntCaramel/Guides/content/guides/accessible-web/README.md

 - [Accessible Developer Guide](https://www.accessibility-developer-guide.com/introduction/) aims to “bridge the gap between providers of websites and users with special needs.”
 - [Accessibility for Everyone](https://abookapart.com/products/accessibility-for-everyone) by Laura Kalbag is “an enjoyable and practical introduction to accessibility, covering everything from background knowledge to front-end implementation (and many things between).” — Léonie Watson
 - [Marking elements as the current one using aria-current](https://www.accessibility-developer-guide.com/examples/sensible-aria-usage/current/)

-## Use RSS

-RSS lets users just see the content.
-They can read without distractions, they can read it as they like surrounded